strimzi/strimzi.github.io/_posts/2025-06-12-strimzicon2025-roundup.md

 _Speaker: Neel Shah @ Middleware.io_

 OpenTelemetry lets you instrument, generate, collect, and export telemetry data.
-This session explains how to use OpenTelemetry to instrument your Kafka applications and capture end-to-end tracing when using Strimzi.
+This session explained how to use OpenTelemetry to instrument your Kafka applications and capture end-to-end tracing when using Strimzi.

 ##### When GitOps goes wrong, and other challenges for Strimzi platform teams ([Recording][gitops-pres]/[Slides][gitops-slides])